inducer/loopy/doc/tutorial.rst

 - name: A :class:`str` that specifies the kind of arithmetic operation as *add*, *sub*, *mul*, *div*, *pow*, *shift*, *bw* (bitwise), etc.

-One way to evaluate these polynomials is with :func:`islpy.eval_with_dict`:
+One way to evaluate these polynomials is with :meth:`islpy.PwQPolynomial.eval_with_dict`:

 .. doctest::